QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 Look into the use of [modules](https://docs.python.org/3/tutorial/modules.html) and [packages](https://docs.python.org/3/tutorial/modules.html#packages) for more information on importing functionality.

-## Development Environments
+## Development environments

 A development environment is a one stop workspace where you can
 - edit and run your code
 - test and debug
 - manage project files

 This lecture takes you through the workings of two development environments.

-## A Step Forward from Jupyter Notebooks: JupyterLab
+## A step forward from Jupyter Notebooks: JupyterLab

-JupyterLab is a browser based development environment for Jupyter notebooks, code scripts, and data files.
+JupyterLab is a browser based development environment for Jupyter Notebooks, code scripts, and data files.

 You can [try JupyterLab in the browser](https://jupyter.org/try#jupyterlab) if you want to test it out before installing it locally.